3r1c4s/Simple-HTML-Editor/README.md

 # Visual-HTML-Editor

-Basic tool that will help make updating text in your HTML file a breeze.
+Basic tool that will help make updating images and text in your HTML file a breeze.

 To use: